 How to apply for the Portugal D7 Visa

 You submit your application online through the Portuguese consulate’s website (the same website).
 When you submit your application, you will have to follow a series of steps that take you from “have no idea what I’m doing” to “be working in Portugal in 4 months”.
 There are over 70 steps in total, and I walk through them all step by step for you here.
 At the end of this article, there is also a summary table with links to everything that you’ll need when applying for this visa.

 Is the D7 Visa Residency?

 Note that the listing above is for the Portugal D7 Visa, and not for the Portugal Permanent Residency Permit.
 There is a big difference between the two.
 The D7 can be renewed as long as you want, but it’s not permanent residency in itself.
 It does, however, allow you to apply for residency status.

 Portugal D7 Visa Pros

 Here are some of the pros of Portugal D7 Visa:

 Can be renewed as long as you want.
-This means you will only have to apply every 2 years for a Portugal D7 Visa, and not every year.
-If your life gets harder or if your business starts making more money, then you can easily get this visa renewed .
+This means you will only have to apply every two years for a Portugal D7 Visa, and not every year.
+If your life gets harder or if your business starts making more money, then you can easily get this visa renewed.
 No need to worry about Brexit or anything like that.
-It’s a permanent residence permit for entrepreneurs – it won’t disappear when Britain leaves the EU.
+It’s a permanent residence permit for those with enough income – it won’t disappear when Britain leaves the EU.